Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 His lie is that guilt plus competence equals moral balance.

-Mike does not fall because he loves chaos.
+Mike does not fall because he loves disorder.

-He falls because he loves order so much that he mistakes organized corruption for a morally superior form of corruption.
+He falls because he loves order so much that he mistakes organized corruption for a cleaner kind of corruption.

 What Mike Wants vs What He Actually Needs